gryphonandrook/propertyware/docs/DocumentsApi.md

 api_instance = Propertyware::DocumentsApi.new
 entity_id = 789 # Integer | Unique identifier of an entity document is attached to.
-entity_type = 'entity_type_example' # String | Entity type Document is attached to (Bill, Building, Desktop, Inspection, Lease, Portfolio, Prospect, Unit, Vendor, Work Order, Tenant, Owner, Bank Deposit, Asset) body = File.new('/path/to/some/file') # File | opts = {
+entity_type = 'entity_type_example' # String | Entity type Document is attached to (Asset, Bill, Bank Deposit, Building, Desktop, Lease, Owner, Portfolio, Prospect, Prospect Contact, Tenant, Unit, Vendor, Check, Credit, Service Agreement, Journal Entry, Work Order) body = File.new('/path/to/some/file') # File | opts = {
   publish_to_tenant_portal: true, # Boolean | Indicates if the document is published to the tenant portal.